vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-This query fails to retrieve any documents becase the range search finds 1352 documents where popularity is 100, anding that result with the popularity=99 constraint leaves us with 0 results.
+This query fails to retrieve any documents becase the range search finds 1352 documents where popularity is 100, *and'ing* that result with the popularity=99 filter constraint leaves us with 0 results.

 ### Match phase
-A more relaxed alternative to range search with `hitLimit` is using [match-phase](../reference/schema-reference.html#match-phase) which will use a document side signal.
+A more relaxed alternative to range search with `hitLimit` is using [match-phase](../reference/schema-reference.html#match-phase) which will use a document side signal during matching and ranking, if the result set is estimated to become too large, documents with the highest or lowest value (depending on config) is evaluated first.

 ### Advanced query tracing